How much can society change in 10 years?

 Exploring change over time using geodemographic data.

 The census takes place every 10 years within the UK and provides a powerful tool for national trend analysis.
 It offers several major advantages as a data tool as it is compulsory, so every UK resident is legally obliged to answer, whilst the range of questions it puts forward are very comprehensive.
 We are very fortunate to have such a data source, as not every country conducts similar national surveys – a limitation guaranteed to frustrate anyone looking at global social analysis.
 (We have a separate blog on the census if you’d like to learn more.)
-The census is central to our own geodemographic profiling data, P² People & Places, allowing us to take full advantage of the data collected by the Office of National Statistics (ONS).
+The census is central to our own geodemographic profiling data, P² People & Places, allowing us to take full advantage of the data collected by the Office for National Statistics (ONS).

 Not everything has changed